 Dr Carlos Garcia Nunez

-- Research Assistant (Electronic and Nanoscale Engineering)
+- Research Assistant (Systems Power and Energy)

 Carlos Garcia Nuñez is a Postdoctoral Research Assistant in the group of Bendable Electronics and Sensing Technologies (BEST) at the University of Glasgow.
 In 2009, he received a B.S. degree in Physics from the Universidad Autonoma de Madrid (UAM).
 One year later, he finished a M.S. in Advanced Materials and Nanotechnology at the Department of Applied Physics (UAM).
 In 2010, he joined the group of Electronics and Semiconductors (ELySE) at UAM, and one year later he became a Fellowship Researcher (Spanish FPI MINECO fellowship) at ELySE.
 In 2015, he obtained a Ph.D in physics (summa "cum laude") entitled "Contribution to the Development of Electronic Devices Based on Zn3N2 Thin Films, and ZnO and GaAs Nanowires."